Biblical Answer

 Answer:

-Step 1: Understanding the concept of faith
+Step 1: Understanding the concept of faith in a biblical context

-Step 2: Distinguishing between faith and denial
+Step 2: Distinguishing faith from denial and doubt

 Want to ask a new question?